kjcamann/csd-mirror/doc/sphinx/lists-implementation.rst

 List iterators store an entry ref for the "current" entry.
 As described above, with the help of the ``entry_ref_codec`` (and the ``EntryAccess`` functor, for invocable link encoding), the iterator can access both the entry object and the list item.

 The iterator is either the size of a single pointer or two pointers, depending on the ``EntryAccess`` functor.
-The iterator stores a special "smart pointer" to the invocable object, :cpp:class:`bds::compressed_invocable_ref`, which (using template partial specialization) is empty if the ``EntryAccess`` functor is :cpp:concept:`stateless <bds::Stateless>`, i.e., if it is both an empty class and is trivially-constructible.
+The iterator stores a special "smart pointer" to the invocable object, :cpp:class:`csd::compressed_invocable_ref`, which (using template partial specialization) is empty if the ``EntryAccess`` functor is :cpp:concept:`stateless <csd::Stateless>`, i.e., if it is both an empty class and is trivially-constructible.
 This smart pointer is also declared with ``[[no_unique_address]]``, so if the accessor is stateless, it will not store anything.
 This is the common case, because both offset-based and `constexpr_invocable`-based functors are stateless.

 List design
 ===========